rusheni-123/Assignment-3/README.md

-##Q2-Download the sample fasta sequences and read them in as above.
-For your allocated sequence, determine the length (in bp) and the proportion of GC bases.
+## Question 2 (Download the sample fasta sequences and read them in as above.
+For your allocated sequence, determine the length (in bp) and the proportion of GC bases.)

 #Download the sample fasta sequences and read them in as above.
 For the allocated sequence and determine the length (in bp) and the proportion of GC bases.
 Downloading the file given in assigment pdf file which is of extension fa.